braunku/pfc-provisioning-tool/README.md

 ===========
 Connect to your controller using ssh as the root user.
 Run this utility  with the following command from the default /root directory:

-For PFC200 FW18 & CC100

-`wget -O menu.sh https://raw.githubusercontent.com/braunku/pfc-provisioning-tool/main/menu.sh && sh menu.sh`

-For PFC200 FW19+ (wget issue)

-`curl -L https://raw.githubusercontent.com/braunku/pfc-provisioning-tool/main/menu.sh -o menu.sh -s`
+`curl -L https://raw.githubusercontent.com/braunku/pfc-provisioning-tool/main/menu.sh -o menu.sh -s && sh menu.sh`

-then type;
+To re-open the tool just type;

 `./menu.sh`

 Requirements